-as the council received two one-off grants from the Scottish Futures Trust totalling £4.8m for St James Primary School and the new additional support needs school.
-Total capital funding has been reducing over the last two years from a peak in 2012/13.
+Futures Trust totalling £4.8m for St James Primary School and the The extent of funding from government grants increased this year, new additional support needs school.
+Total capital funding has been reducing over the last two years from a peak in 2012/13. as the council received two one-off grants from the Scottish 54.